Use docker commands easily with Makefile!

 Hello!

-This is my first post, so I'm super nervous (lol).
+This is my first post, so I'm extremely nervous (sweat).

-The impetus for writing this article came from my job search.
+The inspiration for this article came from my job search.

-During my job search, I prepared a development environment using Vagrant to create a portfolio, but
+During my job search, I was using Vagrant to create a development environment for my portfolio, but

-my PC specs were poor...it was extremely slow...it was the worst environment.
+my PC specs were poor...it was extremely slow...the environment was terrible.

-I learned about the popular Docker on the internet and social media, and tried setting it up...but
+I learned about the popular Docker through the internet and social media, and tried setting it up...but

-what struck me at the time was..."Docker commands are so long and tedious..."
-(TДT) It's
+what I realized then was..."Docker commands are seriously long and cumbersome..."
+(TДT)

-If you add various options, the command will be over 20 characters long, and it's very tedious to keep typing it every time.
+Adding various options makes the command over 20 characters long, and typing it all out every time is incredibly tedious.

-Everyone reading this has probably had a similar experience ( ・`ω・´)キリッ
+I'm sure many of you reading this have had a similar experience ( ・`ω・´)キリッ

 So let's take a look at how you can run docker commands with just a few characters!